MakeSchool-Tutorials/Drift-Unity-VR/P5-Drift/content.md

 ![The text should float in front of you](../media/image28.png)

-To make the effect a little nicer, we made the Camera’s Background color grey.
+To make the effect a little nicer, we made the Camera’s Background color gray.

->[action]
+> [action]
 >Now implement functionality to switch to the Play scene when you squeeze the controller.

 ![Set up the scene to switch when you squeeze the grip](../media/image72.gif)

 Don’t forget to add your Scenes to the Build Settings!

->[solution]
+> [solution]
 >
 >We created a component called MenuController, on a MenuController GameObject, with the following implementation:
 >